makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

     One of its params is two.
     One of its params is three.

 As you can see, we can use the object either in string formatting context or in a ``for`` loop and it will do the right thing.
 That's because the ``for`` loop is aware of the iterable protocol.
 Behind the scene, it actually does the equivalent of the following while loop:

 .. sourcecode:: pycon

-    !pycon
     >>> it = iter(params)
     >>> while True:
     ...     try: